mariaokounkova/BeyondGRAnalysis/README.md

 (also see python3 Generate_dCS_Strain.py -h for help)

-These is also a --22only option that you can specify if you only want to include the (2,2) and (2,-2) modes (and set all other modes to zero)
+These is a --22only option that you can specify if you only want to include the (2,2) and (2,-2) modes (and set all other modes to zero)

+These is also a --dropm0 option that you can specify if you only want to drop the m = 0 modes

 For NR Run resolutions it's safe to choose 2, which is the highest res currently in the repo